The Ultimate Guide to Customer Perceived Value (with Examples)

 LongevitySubject to change based on evolving market trends and external influences.Relatively stable, as it depends on the enduring features of the product.

-Firstly, let us understand what is meant by framing.
-In simple terms, framing is a technique used to influence how people perceive and interpret information.
+Framing refers to how information is presented to customers, not what is presented.
 It involves presenting the same information in different ways, with the goal of shaping how individuals understand and respond to it.

 Framing has a surprisingly big impact on the decisions people make.
 In the context of business, consumers might be swayed toward one solution over the other based solely on the way it’s presented to them.
 This makes framing a fundamental concept in marketing and advertising.